Greg James

-Gregory James Alan Milward (born 17 December 1985) is an English broadcaster and author.
+Gregory James Alan Milward (born 17 December 1985), known professionally as Greg James, is a British radio DJ, television presenter and author.
 He has been a presenter on BBC Radio 1 since 2007, and has hosted the station's flagship breakfast show since 2018.
-He previously presented a drive-time show.
+Before then, he presented its drive-time show.

 Since 2017, James has co-hosted the BBC's cricket podcast Tailenders alongside the England cricketer James Anderson and guitarist for the Maccabees, Felix White.
 He is also a children's author, most notable for the Kid Normal book series with Chris Smith.

 Early life

-James was born to Alan and Rosemary Milward on 17 December 1985 in Lewisham, South London.
-His parents were both teachers; Alan a headteacher, and Rosemary a special-needs teacher.
-He has one sister, Catherine.
-As a baby, he received three life-saving blood transfusions and was in an incubator for a week.
+Gregory James Alan Milward was born to Alan and Rosemary Milward on 17 December 1985 in Lewisham, South London.
+His parents were both teachers; his father a headteacher, and his mother a special-needs teacher.
+He has a sister, Catherine.
+As a baby, he almost died, having to have three blood transfusions due to a rare blood disorder.

-James used to play cricket for Hertfordshire Under-18s.

-James' first broadcast was on hospital radio aged 14; however, he later discovered that the transmitter was broken and none of his shows actually went out.

-James is an alumnus of The Bishop's Stortford High School, where he was deputy head boy.
-He studied drama at the University of East Anglia in Norwich and achieved a 2:1.
-At university he lived with comedians John Kearns and Pat Cahill.
+James attended four schools as a child, moving around a lot due to his father's headteacher job.
+He studied drama at the University of East Anglia in Norwich.
+At university, he lived with comedians John Kearns and Pat Cahill.

+At age 14, after repeatedly asking his local hospital radio station, James was given a show; however, he later discovered that the transmitter was broken, so none of his shows actually went out.
+James previously played cricket for Hertfordshire Under-18s.